Roberto Bacchiocchi (keyboards, vocals)

 |Stampa Alternativa (RP 02)||2005||CD reissue of the above with different mini LP cover - only sold with the book Area/Musica e rivoluzione by Gianpaolo Chiaric˛|

-Both AgorÓ albums have never been reissued on vinyl in Italy, neither counterfeited.
-They have recently been reissued by BTF/Vinyl Magic in their deluxe "Italian Progressive Rock" series with nice mini-gatefold covers and illustrated booklets.
+Both AgorÓ albums have never been reissued in Italy.
+The first official reissue came in 2003 by BTF/Vinyl Magic in their "Italian Progressive Rock" CD series with nice mini-gatefold covers and illustrated booklets.
+Both have also been reissued on vinyl by the same label in 2012 and 2013 with a faithful reproduction of the original covers.

 Live in Montreux has a nice gimmix cover with a tree on